cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 - `/v2/pages/mod/info/:module/:version` - Provides a structure to render a module info page

+The [denoland/docland](https://github.com/denoland/docland) Github repository is used to display pages, so it is a good idea to check this repo out if you want to use this part of the API.

 ### Modules
-The modules API provides information on third-party modules and
+The modules API provides information on all and specific third-party Deno modules.

-- `/v2/modules` - Provide a list of all modules in the registry.
+- `/v2/modules` - Provide a list of all modules in the registry ([Link](https://apiland.deno.dev/v2/modules)).
-- `/v2/modules/:module` - Provide information about a specific module.
+- `/v2/modules/:module` - Provide information about a specific module ([Link for Fresh](https://apiland.deno.dev/v2/modules/fresh)).
-- `/v2/modules/:module/:version` - Provide information about a specific module version.
+- `/v2/modules/:module/:version` - Provide information about a specific module version ([Link for Fresh version 1.1.4](https://apiland.deno.dev/v2/modules/fresh/1.1.4)).
-- `/v2/modules/:module/:version/doc/:path*` - Provide documentation nodes for a specific path of a specific module version.
+- `/v2/modules/:module/:version/doc/:path*` - Provide documentation nodes for a specific path of a specific module version ([Link for Fresh version 1.1.4](https://apiland.deno.dev/v2/modules/fresh/1.1.4/doc)).

-listing list of all of the third-party modules

-### Module overview
+Here are some links to try out:

 ### Module metrics